biojava/biojava.github.io/_wikis/Get_source.md

 BioJava is hosted on [Github](https://github.com/biojava/biojava/).
 The preferred method for checking out the source is with git, although it is also possible to use subversion.
+This page contains general instructions for getting the BioJava source.
+Users of the Eclipse IDE can see more detailed instructions at [BioJava3 eclipse](BioJava3 eclipse "wikilink").

 Getting the latest release code
 ===============================